 Acknowledgments

-This research was funded by Sanofi and Sobi.
+This research was funded by Sanofi and Sobi who also reviewed and provided feedback on the manuscript.
 Medical writing and editorial support was provided by Lois Roberts-Grant, PhD and Ashleigh Pulkoski-Gross, PhD, CMPP, of Fishawack Communications Ltd, part of Avalere Health, and was funded by Sanofi and Sobi.
 The authors thank Alicia Mack, PharmD, and Hannah Kim, PharmD (Sanofi), for coordinating the development, facilitating author discussions, and review of this manuscript, and Sourav Sengupta and Anuja Pathak (Cytel) for statistical support.

 Authorship